keidata/keidata.github.io/tech/vagrant/readme.md

      global-status   outputs status Vagrant environments for this user halt            stops the vagrant machine
-     help            shows the help for a subcommand init            initializes a new Vagrant environment by creating a Vagrant file
-     login           log in to HashiCorp's Vagrant Cloud package         packages a running vagrant environment into a box plugin          manages plugins: install, uninstall, update, etc. port            displays information about guest port mappings powershell      connects to machine via powershell remoting provision       provisions the vagrant machine
+     help            shows the help for a subcommand init            initializes a new Vagrant environment by creating a Vagrant file login           log in to HashiCorp's Vagrant Cloud package         packages a running vagrant environment into a box plugin          manages plugins: install, uninstall, update, etc. port            displays information about guest port mappings powershell      connects to machine via powershell remoting provision       provisions the vagrant machine
-     push            deploys code in this environment to a configured destinatio n
-     rdp             connects to machine via RDP
+     push            deploys code in this environment to a configured destination rdp             connects to machine via RDP
-     reload          restarts vagrant machine, loads new Vagrantfile configurati on
-     resume          resume a suspended vagrant machine
+     reload          restarts vagrant machine, loads new Vagrantfile configuration resume          resume a suspended vagrant machine
      snapshot        manages snapshots: saving, restoring, etc.
      ssh             connects to machine via SSH
-     ssh-config      outputs OpenSSH valid configuration to connect to the machi ne
-     status          outputs status of the vagrant machine suspend         suspends the machine
+     ssh-config      outputs OpenSSH valid configuration to connect to the machine status          outputs status of the vagrant machine suspend         suspends the machine
      up              starts and provisions the vagrant environment